softdevteam/pavel.yaiwr/README.md

 Variable names:

-1. Variable names have to start with "_"
-2. Variable names can only include alphanumeric and underscore ("_") characters
+Variable names can only include alphanumeric and underscore ("_") characters

 ```
 let <name> = <expression>;